mendonk/untitled-api-project/README.md

 The FastAPI server is an interface to the database.

-1. To start the frontenv server, use the script (for now) at root.
+1. To start the frontend server, use the script (for now) at root.

     ```bash
     python3 start_api.py &